 Jenna Hayes joined the League in 2019 as the Senior Vice President and Counsel.
 Before joining the League, Jenna worked as a labor and employment attorney at Proskauer Rose, LLP.
 She advised companies in multiple industries, including healthcare, sports, higher education and media and entertainment, on all aspects of the employment relationship, with a focus on labor-management relations issues.
 Jenna is a graduate of Harvard Law School and Duke University.

-Sean Moore, Assistant Vice President of Member Services, is a graduate of Pace University and works full time for LVHH.
-He also has an MBA in Health Care Administration from Baruch College.
+Sean Moore is the Assistant Vice President of Member Services.
+Sean is a graduate of Pace University and has an MBA in Health Care Administration from Baruch College.
 Some of his responsibilities include maintaining the arbitration index, circulating surveys throughout the League and providing assistance with various contract questions.

 Daniel Murphy, Jr., Managing Partner of Putney, Twombly, Hall & Hirson LLP, provides consulting services to the League and other clients – specializing in labor and employment law on behalf of management.
 Mr. Murphy is a graduate of Boston College Law School and has an LLM in Labor Law from New York University.
 He has been practicing law for thirty years, and has lectured on a variety of employment issues for the benefit of numerous professional associations seeking to comply with labor laws and regulations.